Managing an Apprentice

 This is what managers need to know:

-• Study: Apprentices will complete a Level 4 Public Relations and Communications Assistant standard
+• Study: Apprentices will complete a Level 4 Public Relations and Communications Assistant standard.

-• Rotations: Apprentices are required to rotate teams at least once during their 18 months on the Apprenticeship.
+• Rotations: Apprentices are required to rotate teams at least once during their 18 months on the apprenticeship.
 One of these rotations must be into a digital or data team.
-You must ensure any role the apprentice is placed in will expose them to the knowledge and skills outlined in the standard
+You must ensure any role the apprentice is placed in will expose them to the knowledge and skills outlined in the standard.

 • Monthly coaching sessions: Line managers are expected to join the last 10 minutes of their apprentice’s monthly coaching sessions with the training provider.